pasteurlabs/tesseract-hackathon-template/README.md

 # Tesseract Hackathon Template

 A ready-to-use template for building projects with [tesseract-core](https://github.com/pasteurlabs/tesseract-core) and [tesseract-jax](https://github.com/pasteurlabs/tesseract-jax), featuring two interacting tesseracts that demonstrate vector scaling and similarity computation.
+Can be used as a starting point for participants in the [Tesseract Hackathon](link TODO).

+[!NOTE]
+Using this template is *not* required to participate in the Hackathon.
+You may use any tools at your disposal, including [Tesseract Core](https://github.com/pasteurlabs/tesseract-core), [Tesseract-JAX](https://github.com/pasteurlabs/tesseract-jax), and [Tesseract-Streamlit](https://github.com/pasteurlabs/tesseract-streamlit) --- or composing Tesseracts via `docker run` calls in a glorified shell script.
+Your imagination is the limit!

 ## Overview